aescherling/quiver/README.md

 # quiver

-Quick interactive visualizations in R. Basic interactive plots in R, powered by D3, viewed in the browser.
+Quick interactive visualizations in R. Powered by D3, viewed in the browser.

 This package currently includes three functions: